InQuest/iocextract/README.rst

 such as URLs and IP addresses, in order to prevent accidental exposure to live malicious content.
 Being able to extract and aggregate these IOCs is often valuable for analysts.
-Unfortunately, existing "IOC extraction" tools often pass right by them, as they are not caught by standard REGEX.
+Unfortunately, existing "IOC extraction" tools often pass right by them, as they are not caught by standard regex.

 For example, the simple defanging technique of surrounding periods with brackets::

     127[.]0[.]0[.]1

-Existing tools that use a simple IP address REGEX will ignore this IOC entirely.
+Existing tools that use a simple IP address regex will ignore this IOC entirely.

 The Solution
 ------------

-By combining specially crafted REGEX with some custom postprocessing, we are able to both detect and deobfuscate "defanged" IOCs.
+By combining specially crafted regex with some custom postprocessing, we are able to both detect and deobfuscate "defanged" IOCs.
 This saves time and effort for the analyst, who might otherwise have to manually find and convert IOCs into machine-readable format.